inovexcorp/mobi/com.mobi.web/README.md

 This command will create the web bundle in the target directory.

 After installation, the web application will be available at [https://localhost:8443/mobi/index.html](https://localhost:8443/mobi/index.html).

-## Testing

-[Google Chrome](https://www.google.com/chrome/browser/) is required to run the test suite for the web bundle.